Cool Resources

 Jan and Julie’s Top Ten Tips for Social Media

-Julie Rogers, Communications Manager for the District of Sechelt and I have had the pleasure and the honour of speaking about how to tone down the trash talk on your City’s social at a number of conferences.
+Julie Rogers, Communications Manager for the City of Prince George and I have had the pleasure and the honour of speaking about how to tone down the trash talk on your City’s social at a number of conferences.
 Here are our top 10 tips to help keep your social media social.

 Download